KonstaT/KonstaT.github.io/_devices/rpi3/LineageOS15.1.md

 Q: I have no root, why?
 What is that hashtag on my status bar?
 *A: You need enable root access under Settings -> Developer options -> Root access.
 Root management is now integrated as part of LineageOS' Privacy Guard and you can manage per app permissions under Settings -> Developer options -> Manage root access.
 You'll have a persistent notification in the status bar when you're running an app that uses root permissions.*

 Q: Settings -> Storage shows xx GB used by system.
-There's unallocated space on my scard.
+There's unallocated space on my sdcard.
 What should I do?
 *A: This is a 4 GB image, remaining space on your sdcard will remain unallocated.
 Settings app shows unallocated space as used by system which in reality it is not.
 You can use e.g. GParted and extend /data partition (/dev/block/mmcblk0p4) to cover the unallocated space.*

 ----